saipraneethkeerthi/mycalci/README.md

 # project name

 Calculator application using ReactJS

-This webpage is used to perform arithematic operations.

 # Project Status

 This project is currently in development.
-Theuser can access this web app to perform simple to complex applications.
+The user can access this web app to perform basic arithematic operations.

 # Installations

 Clone down this project by using below command.